scrissey/scrissey-powerbi-portfolio/README.md

 ---

-# 🧭 Consulting & Collaboration
+# 🤝 Consulting & Collaboration
-I am open to:
+If your organization is looking for help with:
 - BI contracting work
 - Analytics consulting
 - Automation modeling